 Joint Major in Philosophy and Religious Studies

-The joint major in Philosophy and Religious Studies consists of 60 units of course work with approximately one third each in the philosophy core, the religious studies core, and either the general major or the special concentration.
+The joint undergraduate major in Philosophy and Religious Studies consists of 60 units of course work with approximately one third each in the philosophy core, the religious studies core, and either the general major or the special concentration.
 Affiliated courses cannot be used to satisfy this requirement.

 No courses in either the philosophy or religious studies core may be taken satisfactory/no credit or credit/no credit.